 - Pitched: The most rustic of all the finishes, a pitched finish gives the stone a textured surface with jagged edges, meaning it’s easier to plot into older surroundings.

-Next, you’ll need to think about which headstone shape you’d prefer.
+Next, you’ll need to think about which headstone design and shape you’d prefer.
 It’s completely up to you which shape you choose.
 There are lots of options:

 - Peon top